TauaneCustodio/freecodecamp/responsive_web_design/readme.md

 ### 📄Registration form
 >You can use HTML forms to collect information from people who visit your webpage.
 >In this course, you'll learn HTML forms by building a signup page.
 You'll learn how to control what types of data people can type into your form, and some new CSS tools for styling your page.
+- entendi melhor como funciona as classes no html, também o id, name, for e value

+### 🔎Survey Form
+>This is one of the required projects to earn your certification.
+>For this project, you will build a survey form to collect data from your users.
+- coloquei em prática os conhecimentos ensinados nos 4 projetos anteriores, me ajudou a fixar melhor as propriedades css e pricipalmente como usar classes e ids no html, também pude ver quais as minhas dificuldades em manipular os elementos com o css.